ndau/ndau/README.md

 ### Initial configuration

-This tool needs to know the address of a chaos chain node.
+This tool needs to know the address of a ndau chain node.

 ```sh
 ndau conf [ADDR]
 ```

-`ADDR` must be the http address of a Tendermint node running the chaos chain.
+`ADDR` must be the http address of a Tendermint node running the ndau chain.
 If unset, it defaults to the tendermint default port on localhost: `http://localhost:46657`

 No other `ndau` command will work until the initial configuration is written.

-If you're running a single ndau node, you can find which port it's running on from within the chaosnode directory with:
+If you're running a single ndau node, you can find which port it's running on from within the ndaunode directory with:

 ```sh
 bin/defaults.sh docker-compose port tendermint 46657